Africa-EU - international trade in goods statistics

 Primary goods dominate imports with Africa

 For imports from Africa, primary goods are the largest group (see Figure 4).
-However, between 2008 and 2018 there share decreased from 75 % to 65 % mainly due to the decreasing share of energy.
-In the same period, the share of manufactured goods rose from 23 % to 31 %.
-This was due to increasing imports of machinery and vehicles from 6 % to 12 %.
+However, between 2009 and 2019 there share decreased from 77 % to 66 % mainly due to the decreasing share of energy which is partly explained by falling oil and gas prices.
+In the same period, the share of manufactured goods rose from 21 % to 32 %.
+This was mainly due to increasing imports of machinery and vehicles from 7 % to 15 %.

 Northern Africa largest trade in goods partner

-EU exports of goods to Northern Africa rose from EUR 60 billion in 2008 to EUR 78 billion in 2018 (see Figure 5), equivalent to an average annual growth rate of 2.8 %.
-Among the five African regions, Eastern Africa (4.2 %) had the highest growth rate for exports.
-The growth rate for EU exports to Western Africa was 3.3 %, while for Southern Africa it was 1.6 %.
-Middle Africa (-1.9 %) saw a decline in exports of goods.
+EU exports of goods to Northern Africa rose from EUR 54 billion in 2009 to EUR 76 billion in 2019 (see Figure 5), equivalent to an average annual growth rate of 3.5 %.
+The growth rate was highest in Eastern Africa (5.7 %) followed by Western Africa (5.4 %) and Southern Africa (5.2 %).
+Exports of goods to Middle Africa (-2.3 %) declined in this period .

-In 2018, the EU had small trade in goods deficits of around EUR 2 billion with Middle Africa, Southern Africa and Western Africa.
-By contrast, there were trade in goods surpluses with Eastern Africa and Northern Africa, as shown in Figure 7.
-The trade balance with Northern Africa has varied strongly in the past 10 years; there was a deficit of EUR 30 billion in 2008 but only a tenth of that 1 year later.
-In 2014, it turned into a surplus, which peaked in 2016 at EUR 25 billion.
-However, by 2018 this had been reduced to EUR 6 billion.
+In 2019, the EU had trade in goods deficits Middle Africa (EUR 2.0 billion) and Western Africa (EUR 2.4 billion) as shown in Figure 7.
+In contrast, there were trade in goods surpluses with Eastern and Southern Africa (both EUR 2.4 billion) and Northern Africa (EUR 8.4 billion).
+The trade balance with Northern Africa has varied strongly in the past 10 years; there was a deficit of EUR 17.5 billion in 2012 and a surplus, of EUR 25.2 billion in 2016.

-Spain, France, Germany and Italy largest EU trade in goods partners for Africa
+Spain, France, Germany, the Netherlands and Italy largest EU trade in goods partners for Africa

-In 2018, 23 EU Member States had a trade in goods surplus with Africa.
-The highest surplus, EUR 4 billion, was found in both Belgium and Germany.
-The five countries that had a trade in goods deficit with Africa were Sweden (EUR 23 million), Slovenia (EUR 171 million), Italy (EUR 4 billion), the United Kingdom (EUR 7 billion) and Spain (EUR 9 billion).
+In 2019, 21 EU Member States had a trade in goods surplus with Africa.
+The highest surplus, EUR 4 billion, was found in Belgium followed by Germany and France (both EUR 3 billion).
+The six countries that had a trade in goods deficit with Africa were Croatia (EUR -86 million) Slovenia (EUR -149 million), Estonia (EUR -154 million), Portugal (EUR -252 million), Italy (EUR -4 billion) and Spain (EUR -8 billion).

 Source data for tables and graphs